Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

       effect which is either on User, Department or Business.

--  **Service Level Agreement**: SLA determines the Response Time and Resolution Time after considering Priority (others conditions in case of custom SLA).
+-  **Service Level Agreement**: SLA determines the Response Time and Resolution Time after considering Priority (other conditions in case of custom SLA).
 It also determines the escalated action when a time condition is violated.
 This generates the following data points about a Request.

-   a. **SLA Status**: Tells whether any of the SLA conditions are
+   a. **Overdue Status**: Tells whether any of the SLA conditions are
       violated or not.

    b. **Due-Date**: It reminds Technicians about the due date.